okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2017/index.md

 ### Platform Bug Fixed

-For a user mastered from Active Directory and in password reset mode, the /api/v1/users API returned the user's status as ACTIVE rather than RECOVERY.
+For a user sourced from Active Directory and in password reset mode, the /api/v1/users API returned the user's status as ACTIVE rather than RECOVERY.
 (OKTA-109772)

 ## 2017.10